 Best Vegetarian Options at Disney World

-A Dining Guide for Vegetarians – Restaurants, Meals & Snack Food
+A Dining Guide for Vegetarians & Vegans – Restaurants, Meals & Snack Food

-Regardless of where you are – or what your budget or dining plans entail – you are sure to find at least a couple of vegetarian dishes and menu items to satisfy your hunger.
-And if can’t find a vegetarian option on the menu, just ask your server and they will point you in the right direction (sometimes they have vegetarian items that aren’t listed).
-Disney World is known to be quite accommodative and totally transparent when it comes to food.
-Let’s take a look at what you need to know about vegetarian dining at Disney World and uncover the best vegetarian dishes and dining locations in the theme parks and resorts.
+Regardless of where you are – or what your budget or dining plans entail – you are sure to find at least a couple of vegetarian dishes and menu items to satisfy your appetite.
+And if can’t find a vegetarian option on the menu, just ask your server and they will point you in the right direction (sometimes they do in-fact have vegetarian items but they aren’t listed for whatever reason).
+Let’s take a look at what you need to know about vegetarian dining at Disney World and uncover the best vegetarian and vegan dishes and dining locations in the theme parks and resorts.

 Top Vegetarian Meals at Walt Disney World

-Although this article dates back to 2015, Disney has picked its top five quick-service and its top five table-service vegetarian meals:
+Although this article dates back to 2015, Disney has picked its top five quick-service and its top five table-service vegetarian meals (some are vegan):

 It’s worth reading the entire article to get more color on the dishes, but (spoiler alert!) here the winners are:

 With over 140 restaurants in the park, choosing where to dine can be a challenge.
 It can be even more challenging when you have special dietary restrictions like gluten sensitivities or – in our case – meat-free diets.
 But rest assured that Disney World is one of the best destinations for vegetarians and people with other dietary restrictions.
-They go above and beyond to be transparent about the ingredients and try their best to accommodate every guest.
+They try their best to accommodate every guest and go above and beyond in an effort to be transparent about the ingredients.

-Below we have listed of some of the best vegetarian options at the resort.
+Below we have listed of some of the best vegetarian options at the Disney World’s theme parks and resort hotels.
 We have grouped these restaurants according to the theme park (or area of the park) and have included an assortment of both quick service and table service restaurants.

 Since Disney does change their menus items from time to time, we have linked each restaurant name with the current menu so you can check it out for yourself.
 Don’t be afraid to ask your server for the list of ingredients or for any additional vegetarian menu items they may not have listed.
 Also, keep in mind that these are based on our personal opinion and not “gospel.”
 If you know of any restaurants with more (or better) menu items than the ones listed below, please send them our way!